 Help is here!

-Revised Pay As You Earn (REPAYE)
+Revised Pay As You Earn (REPAYE) Available Now!

 See below for a summary of REPAYE and the other income-driven repayment plans.
-IBRinfo will be updated soon to reflect this new plan and other recent developments.